potassco/clinguin/docs/clinguin/installation.rst

 Installing with pip
 ===================

-The python clinguin package can be found `here <https://pypi.org/project/clinguin/>`_.
+The Python Clinguin package can be found `here <https://pypi.org/project/clinguin/>`_.

 .. code-block:: console